 Trend analysis of rainfall of Mahasamund district

 Block wise seasonal (SWM) and annual trend of rainfall was calculated for all five blocks of Mahasamund district.
 The trend analysis was done by using linear regression best fitted line method.
 Result of all block wise annual and seasonal trend of rainfall presented in Fig.2.
 The result found that on annual basis, only 2 blocks Bagbahara and Basna showed non-significant increasing trend.
-In Bagbahara block annual increasing rate of rainfall (mm) was observed @ 6.3mm/year and @ 7.5mm/year in Basna.
+In Bagbahara block annual increasing rate of rainfall (mm) was observed @ 6.399 or ~6.4 mm/year and @ 7.5mm/year in Basna.
 While remaining 3 blocks Mahasamund, Pithora and Saraipali found decreasing trend which is non-significant.
-The rate of decreasing rainfall (mm) observed at Mahasamund was @ 1.9mm/year, it was @ -6.4mm in Pithora and @ -4.4mm in Saraipali block.
+The rate of decreasing rainfall (mm) observed at Mahasamund was @ 1.9mm/year, it was @ 6.4mm in Pithora and @ 4.4mm in Saraipali block.
 The rate of decreasing and increasing rainfall is very less, therefore we consider the change of shift of rainfall is not affecting crop production and other livelihood.
 The trend found for seasonal SWM rainfall amongst all 5 blocks showed increasing and decreasing pattern.
 Bagbahara and Basna showed non-significant increasing trend and 3 blocks Mahasamund, Pithora and Saraipali showed decreasing trend which work non-significant.
 The rate of increasing amount of rainfall observed in Bagbahara block was found @ 3.5mm/season in SWM and @ 3.3 mm/season in Basna.
 Similarly the rate of decreasing amount of rainfall @ -4.1 mm/season of SWM at Mahasamund, @ - 4.4mm/season in Pithora and @ -8.06 mm/season in Saraipali.
 Comparative result were found between the seasonal and annual rainfall trend.
 Result clearly showed that the trend pattern of both annual and seasonal rainfall was same.
 The difference was noticed in increment of rainfall amount per year.
 The highest amount of rainfall increasing per year at Basna with the rate of @ 7.5mm/year annual and lowest was observed in @

 3.3mm/year season in some place.
 While decrement was found highest in Saraipali of annual trend and lowest was recorded at Mahasamund @ -1.9mm/year.